 For your first session we recommend arriving 25 minutes early to get set up with proper gear and complete some paperwork.
 Our detailed learn to speedskate curriculum can be found here and instruction takes place during the same practices that include more experienced skaters.
 We provide the instruction and skates, you provide the desire to learn and have fun.
 The cost is $25 for one session, or $60 for any three sessions, one time newcomers only.

 In summary, you need to wear the following at each practice:

 helmet — There are helmets made specifically for speedskating.
-However, you can wear a bicycle helmet or hockey helmet.
+However, you can wear a bicycle, hockey, or skateboard helmet.
 Always required.

 long-sleeved jacket or shirt – Layers are highly recommended.
 The ice is cold.
 Sometimes we will stand still and listen to instructions, while other times we will be moving and generating heat.

-speed skates – for younger skaters, we recommend using loaner skates from us if we have a pair that fits.
-New skates can be expensive.
-Before making the investment you may want to be sure the feet have stopped growing.
-We have a limited number of skates that have been donated or purchased over the years, but unfortunately we cannot guarantee that they are perfect.
-Skates are also available for adults who join us.
+speed skates – For younger skaters, we recommend using loaner skates from the Club.
+Before making the investment in new speed skates you may want to be sure the feet have stopped growing.
+We have a number of skates that have been donated or purchased over the years.
+Skates are also available in adults sizes.
 When the time comes to buy your own skates on line vendors are the usual option.
 See Links to Vendors, etc.

 How practices work